 “Randy Gloss's maneuvering of his frame drum had to be seen to be believed…”-Mina Silverstone, salamworldwide.com

 “Bergamo was successful at creating his own pool of students that went on to professional careers, most notably Randy Gloss who remains a highly innovative frame drummer.”-Continuum Encyclopedia of Popular Music of the World, Volume II Performance and Production, N. Scott Robinson Ph.D.

 A protégé of renowned percussion vanguard John Bergamo and longtime student of tabla maestro Pandit Swapan Chaudhuri, Randy Gloss is a percussionist whose background performing several modalities of hand drums, contemporary percussion, and drum set has led to his involvement in many innovative ensembles that fuse world music with new music and jazz.
-Most notable is Hands On’Semble, a percussion quartet devoted to the art of hand drumming created by John Bergamo in 1997 (with Randy Gloss, Andrew Grueschow, and Austin Wrinkle).
+Most notable is Hands On’Semble, a percussion group devoted to the art of hand drumming created by John Bergamo in 1997 (with Randy Gloss, Andrew Grueschow, and Austin Wrinkle).

 "A Stellar percussion group…extraordinary soloing, and extensive palette of sounds"-Modern Drummer